Healthcare & Health Insurance in Colombia

 We asked expats in Colombia if they have access to public healthcare in Colombia.
 And, if they do have access, what is it like.
 They wrote...

 "My girlfriend required some minor surgery.
 There was absolutely no problem and no cost.
-Everybody wears masks, but without them you would never know things were not normal," wrote one digital nomad living in Ibague, Colombia.
+Everybody wears masks, but without them you would never know things were not normal," said one member in Ibague.

 About the Author